-If you live in a big city, you should have understood how hard it is to find an ideal residential place.
+If you live in a big city, you should have an understanding of how hard it is to find an ideal residential place.
 Houses are expensive, and apartments are often small.
 However, if space availability is an issue, you should learn these three decoration tricks that can make your small room feel bigger.

 Place Your Lamps Wisely

-If painting is not your thing, and wallpaper is your only option, then you must pick the ones with minimum decorative patterns.
-Such simplicity avoids your room from looking too crowded.
-However, one thing to note is that wallpaper tends to keep moisture behind it.
+If painting is not your thing and wallpaper is your only option, then you must pick the ones with minimum decorative patterns.
+Such simplicity keeps your room from looking too crowded.
+However, one thing to note is that a wallpaper tends to keep moisture behind it.
 If your unit does not have a proper vent system, then it would be best to leave the wallpaper installation to an expert.

 Use Space-Efficient Furniture